 Royal Krueger - Office & Facilities Coordinator E-Mail

 Royal received her Associate of Arts Degree from Johnson County Community College.
 Royal is a Certified Tourism Ambassador through the Kansas City Convention & Visitors Association.
 She has been an employee with the City of Shawnee since June 2000, and with Shawnee Town 1929 since February 2001.
-She enjoys spending time with her three children and riding her1971 Harley Davidson with her husband.
+She enjoys spending time with her three children and her husband.

 Responsibilities: The Office & Facilities Coordinator is responsible for greeting the public, managing the Museum store, showing & booking Town Hall for rental, receiving rental information and ensuring that facilities are set up & staffed to meet customer’s desires.
 The position performs various routine clerical and administrative support work at Shawnee Town as well as assorted tasks related to the operations of Shawnee Town.